NickMcNeilly/academic-kickstart/content/post/23-10-2019-devlog-five.md

 - If the player is sick and rolls above 95*, they are cured.
 - If non-player family members are sick and roll under 10*, their health gets even worse.
 - If non-player family members are sick and roll over 95*, their condition improves.
 If this improvement results in their health rising above a certain point, they are cured.

-- If the player is sick, their health degrades.
+Finally, if the player is sick, after all these calculations are applied their health stat degrades.

 * These values are reduced to varying degrees by medicine power.
 A higher medicine power makes it easier to recover from disease and harder for a disease to worsen.
 ~~~

+These values are still being tweaked for difficulty, but what this essentially results in is a functioning health system.
+As you and your family become ill, you are encouraged to buy medicine - which is expensive - to help them recover.
+Failure to do this is likely to result in their illnesses getting worse, leading up to their death.
+It's rough and unforgiving, as intended.